NHSDigital/IOPS-FHIR-Simplifier-Backup/README.md

 ## To add a new project:

 - Create a new folder named after the Simplifier Project ensuring all whitespaces are removed, e.g. HL7FHIRUKCoreR4.
+This will be referred to as [ProjectFolderName].
 - Within the folder create a new README.md with a link to the project
 - Copy the Github Action .github/workflows/Backup.yml, and prefixing the project name to the filename, e.g. HL7FHIRUKCoreR4-Backup.yml
-- Within the yml file change the following to refer to the [ProjectName] created above:
+- Within the yml file change the following:
     - line 1:
         - [Project Name] Back Up
+    - line 27:
+        - [ProjectFolderName]
     - line 31:
         - secrets.[PROJECTNAME]_SIMPLIFIER_USER
         - secrets.[PROJECTNAME]_SIMPLIFIER_PWD